Tenerife beaches are all around its island, as close to paradise as they may get.

 Playa Caleta de Interian which is part of Garachico

-Playa Agua Dulce Los Silos with the famous natural pool Charco de la Araña alias Don Gabino.
+Playa Agua Dulce Los Silos with the famous natural pool Charco de la Araña alias Don Gabino and a superb surf school

 Playa Buenavista del Norte a lesser known beach by big farmlands.